20607 - METHODS AND TOOLS FOR POLICY ANALYSIS

 - Identify the basic properties of estimators and the conditions under which they apply

-Apply and code statistical software to conduct regression analyses.
+Apply statistical software to conduct regression analyses.

 Interpret and present the findings of econometric analysis.

-Critically engage with texts and journal articles which involve empirical work, recognizing the problems encountered when dealing with data in practice.
+Critically engage with texts and journal articles which involve empirical work, recognizing the problems encountered when dealing with data in practice

 - Face-to-face lectures